Frequently Asked Questions | Student Accounts

 You may make the changes online through WaveNet.

 What happens if I drop/add a class?

 Most students should be able to add/drop online through the end of the add/drop period.
 If you need assistance, go to OneStop or send an email to firstname.lastname@example.org.
 If you are withdrawing completely from the semester, a $150.00 Withdrawal Fee or a percentage of the tuition charges may still be due based on the date you withdraw from the University.

 What if I transfer to another school/university?

 You will need to notify OneStop, in writing, that you are planning to leave the University.
-Any balance left on your student account will need to be paid in full before transcripts will be released.
+Any balance left on your student account will need to be paid in full before records will be released.
 Also indicate any change in address and/or phone number.
 If you are currently living on campus, you will also need to check out of your room and notify the Housing and Residence Life Office.
 They will then make any necessary adjustments to the charges you incurred for that semester.